Holocaust and Genocide Studies, Certificate

 An applicant whose native language is not English must provide proof of English proficiency regardless of current residency.

-For the written statement, applicants will be prompted to write a short response (500--800 words) to a question related to the study of genocide.
-This response will serve to demonstrate to the committee a student's writing ability and potential for thoughtful participation in graduate coursework.
+For the written statement, applicants are prompted to write a short response (500--800 words) to a question related to the study of genocide.
+This response serves to demonstrate to the committee the applicant's writing ability and potential for thoughtful participation in graduate coursework.

 Global Opportunities